W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 (1) The Holy Spirit’s gentle Voice speaks only of the love of Heaven that could never be shattered by the sin that would render the Son homeless.
 Our one responsibility then is to accept the truth about who we are.
 (Wapnick, L.D.N.C., p.
 514.)

-(1) He [Jesus] is telling us rather that we will no longer be concerned with things that are not truly problems, but rather will recognise what our true problems are.
-The Course’s purpose is to help us gradually to recognise that our only function is to heal our own minds, and only that is important. …Jesus is certainly not suggesting that we do this apart from the form and symbols of the world; his Course does not advocate removing ourselves from the world but rather that we shift how we perceive the world.
+(1) He [Jesus] is telling us rather that we will no longer be concerned with things that are not truly problems, but rather will recognize what our true problems are.
+The Course’s purpose is to help us gradually to recognize that our only function is to heal our own minds, and only that is important. …Jesus is certainly not suggesting that we do this apart from the form and symbols of the world; his Course does not advocate removing ourselves from the world but rather that we shift how we perceive the world.
 (Wapnick, A.V.I., p.207–208.)

 (1) Our one responsibility then is to change our minds and accept the truth about who we are: the sinless Son of God.
 It is this shift that Jesus refers to in *A Course in Miracles* when he re-iterates our “sole responsibility”… (Wapnick, A.A.C., p.
 205.)
 :::
 {% endif %}

-6. It should be emphasised again that the body does not learn any more than it creates.
+6. It should be emphasized again that the body does not learn any more than it creates.
 ²As a learning device it merely follows the learner, but if it is falsely endowed with self-initiative, it becomes a serious obstruction to the very learning it should facilitate.
 ³Only the mind is capable of illumination.
 ⁴Spirit is already illuminated and the body in itself is too dense.